 If a different Installer code is subsequently programmed, use it instead of 4112 to gain access to the Programming mode.

-When you enter the Program mode, data field 20 is displayed (this is the first data field in the system).
-The system now accepts entries for field 20.
+When you enter the Program mode, data field 20 will be displayed (this is the first data field in the system).
+The system will now accept entries for field 20.

 Programming a Data Field